nrkno/sofie-core/packages/documentation/docs/user-guide/installation/installing-sofie-server-core.md

 Create a `Sofie` folder, copy the above content, and save it as `docker-compose.yaml` within the `Sofie` folder.

 Navigate to the _ingest-gateway_ section of `docker-compose.yaml` and select which type of _ingest-gateway_ you'd like installed by uncommenting it.
 Save your changes.
-If you are using the [Rundown Editor](installing-a-gateway/rundown-or-newsroom-system-connection/rundown-editor), then no ingest gateways need to be uncommented.
+If you are using the [Rundown Editor](rundown-editor), then no ingest gateways need to be uncommented.

-Then open a terminal, `cd your-sofie-folder` and `sudo docker-compose up` \(just `docker-compose up` on windows\).
+Then open a terminal, `cd your-sofie-folder` and `sudo docker-compose up` \(just `docker-compose up` on Windows\).

 Once the installation is done, Sofie should be running on [http://localhost:3000](http://localhost:3000)

 Next, you will need to install a Rundown Gateway.
-Visit [Rundowns & Newsroom Systems](installing-a-gateway/rundown-or-newsroom-system-connection/README) to see which _Rundown Gateway_ is best suited for _your_ production environment.
+Visit [Rundowns & Newsroom Systems](installing-a-gateway/rundown-or-newsroom-system-connection/intro) to see which _Rundown Gateway_ is best suited for _your_ production environment.

 ### Tips for running in production

-There are some things not covered in this guide needed to run Sofie in a production environment:
+There are some things not covered in this guide needed to run _Sofie_ in a production environment:

 - Logging: Collect, store and track error messages.
 [Kibana](https://www.elastic.co/kibana) and [logstash](https://www.elastic.co/logstash) is one way to do it.
 - NGINX: It is customary to put a load-balancer in front of _Sofie&nbsp;Core_.